-- (a) Insured's using an organic farming practice to produce or handle crops or other agricultural products that are intended to be sold, labeled, or represented as "100 percent organic," "organic," or "made with organic" (specified ingredients or food group(s) must be certified according to the OFPA and NOP standards. - (b) Insured's must have, on the date the acreage is reported, a current organic plan and written certification (certificate) in effect from a certifying agency that shows the name of the person(s) certified (including business name), address, telephone number, effective date of certification (or certificate), certificate number, types of commodities certified [refer to (a) and (b) below], and name and address of the certifying agency. - The NOP standards on "Granting Certification" [7 CFR part 205.404(b)] states "The certifying agency must issue a certificate for the organic operation which specifies the . . .
-(3) "Categories of organic operation, including crops, wild crops, livestock, or processed products produced by the certified operation."" - The "types of commodities" certified [as stated in section 37(c)(1) of the BP] are considered to be the "categories" listed in 7 CFR part 205.404(b) quoted in (1) above.
+- (a) Insured's using an organic practice to produce or handle crops or other agricultural products that are intended to be sold, labeled, or represented as "100 percent organic," "organic," or "made with organic" (specified ingredients or food group(s) must be certified according to the OFPA and NOP standards. - (b) Insured's must have, on the date the acreage is reported, a current organic plan and written certification (certificate) in effect from a certifying agency that specifies the name of the person(s) certified (including business name), address, telephone number, effective date of certification (or certificate), certificate number, types of commodities certified [refer to 1 and 2 below], and name and address of the certifying agency.

+- The NOP standards on "Granting Certification" [7 CFR part 205.404(b)] states "The certifying agency must issue a certificate for the organic operation which specifies the . . .
+(3) "Categories of organic operation, including crops, wild crops, livestock, or processed products produced by the certified operation."" - The "types of commodities" certified [as stated in section 37(c)(1) of the BP] are considered to be the "categories" listed in 7 CFR part 205.404(b) quoted in 1 above.
 To qualify for this portion of the requirements for the certified organic coverage for insured crops as stated in the BP, the certificate must list the name of the crops (not livestock, wild crops, or processed products) on the certificate.
 It does not have to list every crop the insured might plant.
-Since the certificate is not issued every year, as stated in (1) above, it is possible that the certificate may not list every insured crop the insured may plant and insure.
+Since the certificate may not be issued every year, it is possible that the certificate may not list every insured crop the insured may plant and insure.

-A written certificate was issued in 2010 and lists: corn, oats, dry beans, and wheat.
-The next crop year, the insured plants canola, flax, and dry peas, which are not listed on the certificate, and the organic plan has not yet been updated for the current crop year to show these crops.
-In this case, the type of organic operation is still "crops," and as long as the canola, flax, and dry peas were grown on ground that had previously been identified in the organic plan to be certified organic, they would be insured under the organic practice, as "certified organic."
+A written certificate was issued in 2012 and lists: corn, oats, dry beans, and wheat.
+The next crop year, the insured plants canola, flax, and dry peas, which are not listed on the certificate, and the organic plan has not been updated for the current crop year to show these crops.
+In this case, the type of organic operation is still "crops," and as long as the canola, flax, and dry peas were grown on ground that had previously been identified in the organic plan to be certified organic, the crops would be insured under the organic practice, as "certified organic."
 However, if the "Certificate" lists livestock or the type of livestock, such as hogs, sheep, cattle, etc., then the commodity certified would not be "crops"; but "livestock".
-Therefore, the crops (i.e., corn, dry beans, wheat, canola, flax, etc.) cannot be considered certified organic under that "Certificate".
+Therefore, the crops (e.g., corn, dry beans, wheat, canola, flax, etc.) cannot be considered certified organic under that "Certificate".

-- (c) A certificate issued to an operator/tenant may be used to qualify the same acreage for a landlord or other similar arrangement. - (d) A written certificate is not required by ARD when: - The certifying agency has not (yet inspected the crop for the current crop year and) issued the written certificate but the insured must provide (the most recent effective certificate) no later than claim notice; - 2 All acreage is transitioning to organic; or - 3 The certifying agency did not reissue a certificate when the organic plan was updated.
-However, all crops and legal descriptions must be identified on the organic plan. - (e) Insured's shall immediately notify the AIP of any application of a prohibitive substance (non-synthetic or synthetic), including drift, onto any certified organic field, production unit, site, facility or product that is part of the organic farming operation.
+- (c) A certificate issued to an operator/tenant may be used to qualify the same acreage for a landlord or other similar arrangement. - (d) A written certificate is not required by the ARD when: - The certifying agency has not, for the current crop year, inspected the certified organic farming operation in order to issue an updated certificate.
+Therefore, the insured must provide to the AIP the most current effective certificate available no later than claim notice; or

+- The certifying agency did not reissue a certificate to the certified organic farming operation when the organic plan was updated.
+However, all crops and legal descriptions and additional updates; such as changes in practices, procedures and inputs from previous crop year's organic plan, must be identified on the current crop year's organic plan. - (e) Insureds shall immediately notify the AIP of any application of a prohibited substance (non-synthetic or synthetic), including drift, onto any certified organic field, production unit, site, facility or product that is part of the organic farming operation.